Drotton/NetworkScanner-in-Python/README.md

 Scanner to show all computers connect to the network.

-PS: Is necessary set the variable 'target_ip'.
+PS: Is necessary set the variable 'target_ip' and install the scapy.